panoply/liquify/packages/parser/readme.md

 # @liquify/parser

 An incremental parser/scanner for the Liquid Template Language.
 Developed for use with the [Liquify IDE](https://liquify.dev) text editor plugin to construct a detailed workable Abstract Syntax Tree.
 The parser is used in combination with the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) implementation.
-The Liquify parser adopts the same pattern and its scanning approach is loosely based on the [vscode-html-languageservice](https://github.com/microsoft/vscode-html-languageservice) and borrows logic found within [vscode-languageserver-node](https://github.com/microsoft/vscode-languageserver-node) in order to interface text documents with the LSP.
+The Liquify parser adopts the same pattern and its scan approach is loosely based on the [vscode-html-languageservice](https://github.com/microsoft/vscode-html-languageservice) with borrowed logic from [vscode-languageserver-node](https://github.com/microsoft/vscode-languageserver-node).

 ###### IMPORTANT